First Job - Transition into the World of Work

 Entering the adult workplace means accepting that how well you do your job can have life changing impacts on others who trust and depend on you.
 It is a big responsibility reserved for young people who are ready to take their responsibilities and promises to others seriously.

 You may benefit from going to school and playing sports even if you never work a day in your life.
-But the primary purpose of school and sports is to prepare young people so they can get along, contribute, and support themselves in the adult world of work.
+But the primary purpose of school and sports is to prepare young people so they can contribute, get along, and support themselves in the adult world of work.
 The work world expects and assumes you will study, memorize, think, and physically exert yourself as much or even more so than in school or sports.
 Work is the big game of real life that school and sports have been training you for.

 B. How to Be (Demeanor/Personality):